alipay/xgboost/xgboost-launcher/README.md

 #### How to install

-XGBoost-Launcher is a separate python package (based on python >= 3.6), which depend on xgboost python package.
+XGBoost-Launcher is a separate python package (based on python >= 3.6), which depends on xgboost python package.

 Due to auto-training integration, xgboost-launcher is only compatible with ant-xgboost.

-Running below codes, XGBoost-Launcher and its dependencies on will be installed.
+Running the code below, XGBoost-Launcher and its dependencies will be installed.
 __Meanwhile, the setup program will uninstall existing xgboost in current environment, if is not compatible with xgboost-launcher.__

 ```bash